 Today there is a renewed push by the Parramatta River Catchment Group to reinstate swimmable areas in the river, with four sites already operational and more to come.
 Visitors to the exhibition will be given the opportunity to lend their voice to this campaign, as well as exploring the lighter side of the river – the rowing contests, swimming and leisure pursuits that have helped connect generations of people to this vital waterway.

-The River: Burramatta to Cockatoo runs from 4 March to 26 November 2023, at Old Government House in Parramatta.
+This exhibition has now finished.
+The River: Burramatta to Cockatoo ran from 4 March to 26 November 2023 at Old Government House in Parramatta.
+Learn more about Old Government House and see What’s On.